-In this activity students are shown how to calculate magnification and image sizes using scale bars, and then how to calculate specimen size using magnification.
-The resources project well on the interactive whiteboard and there is a student worksheet with some extra examples for students to practice.
-There is also a short video screen cast for this activity.
+In this activity students are shown how to calculate magnification and image sizes using scale bars.
+Then they learn how to calculate specimen size using magnification.
+The resources can be projected on the interactive whiteboard and there is a student worksheet with some extra examples for students to practice.
+There is also a short video screencast for this activity.

 How do we:

 - calculate the magnification of an electron microscope image from a scale bar?

 - calculate specimen size using a scale bar?